 In this case, your localized content will be placed under a specific subdirectory.
 This is the option many popular brands choose, including Ikea.
 Their URL looks like this: ikea.com/rs, ikea.com/de, IKEA/com/es.
 The reason why this website structure is popular is that you will use your site’s domain authority to boost visibility in international searches.

 You don’t have to use .com to create subdirectories.
 There are many alternate domain extensions that can boost your uniqueness.
-For example, Mssg.me is a perfect example of how to personalize your service using the .me extension, as they turned their name into a strong call-to-action.
+For example, Mssg.me is a perfect example of how to personalize your service using the .me extension, as they turned their name into a strong call to action.
 For their Russian audiences, they created the mssg.me/ru subdirectory.

-Use Subdomains
+Utilize Subdomains

 Your site’s URL would look something like it.example.com, fr.example.com, etc. Therefore, you won’t need to worry about building and maintaining multiple websites.
 The main problem with subdomains lies in the fact that your sites would share authority.
 So, if you’re using numerous subdomains, your SEO efforts may suffer.